rudsonalves/labcalc2/README.md

 A new Flutter project.

 # Commits
+## 2024/12/18b - version: 0.3.2

+This commit focuses on refactoring and reorganizing the code, bringing greater clarity and efficiency to the calculator's functionalities.
+The changes include the refactoring of the ButtonHub class into new, more specialized classes, as well as renaming functions for improved readability and maintainability.
+Details of the changes are as follows:

+* lib/common/models/measure/measure.dart:
+  - the pow10 function in measure_functions.dart was renamed to mathPow10, as it directly accesses the functions in math to define it.
+* lib/common/models/measure/measure_functions.dart:
+  - added an 'as math' to the math import;
+  - added a direct call to math.pi's pi;
+  - functions sqrt, pow, sin, cos, tan, asin, acos, atan, log, log10, exp, pow10, and abs had 'math.' added to their call;
+  - numAdd renamed to addition;
+  - numSub renamed to subtraction;
+  - numMult renamed to multiplication;
+  - numDiv renamed to division;
+  - numAbs, numLn, numLog, numPow, numPowi, numPow2, numPow3, numPowi3, numPow10, numExp, numSqrt, numCos, numSin, numTan, numAcos, numAsin, numAtan were renamed to abs, ln, log, pow, powi, pow2, pow3, sqr3, pow10, exp, sqr, cos, sin, tan, acos, asin, atan.
+* lib/features/calculator/widgets/button_hub/button_hub.dart:
+  - this code was refactored, generating the StringEdit, DisplayControl, and CreateButton classes;
+  - various methods were renamed from _nameButton to nameKey, aiming to manage key presses.
+* lib/features/calculator/widgets/button_hub/utilities/create_button.dart:
+  - class specialized in creating buttons.
+* lib/features/calculator/widgets/button_hub/utilities/display_control.dart:
+  - class specialized in controlling the cursor movement and the update of the display's TextEditingController.
+* lib/features/calculator/widgets/button_hub/utilities/string_edit.dart:
+  - class specialized in editing and manipulating the display string content.
+* test/common/models/measure_functions_test.dart:
+  - all tests were updated and tested.

 ## 2024/12/18 - version 0.3.1:
 This release introduces significant enhancements across various components of the calculator, including new functionalities and adjustments in styles and colors, detailed below: